alawrence/c_RegRipperModule/README.txt

 If the output directory path is omitted, the module will store the results in a "RegRipper" directory in the output directory specified in the framework system properties.

 RESULTS

 The RegRipper output will be located in the location as described in the previous section.
 Currently, the module does not interpret any of the results.
 It simply runs the tool.
+It will save the analysis results from each hive to its own text file.

 TODO
 - Make the module find RegRipper if is in the module's configuration directory.
+- Save RegRipper STDERR output to a log file.